 The main topics explored could include the role of science in health, fitness, sustainability, crime, and the workplace.

-This course satisfies the Science 11 graduation requirement, but additional science course may be required for many post-secondary programs.
+This satisfies the course graduation Science 11 requirement, additional science course may be required for many post-secondary programs.

-LIFE SCIENCES 11 (MLFSC--11; formerly BIO11)
+LIFE SCIENCES 11 (MLFSC--11) Recommended: Science 10

-The objectives of Life Sciences 11 are to provide students with an introductory survey of Earth's organisms, their unifying and identifying characteristics, the interrelationships that exist between them and the genetic basis for their evolution.
+The objectives of Life Sciences 11 are to provide students with an introductory survey of Earth's organisms, their unifying and identifying characteristics, the interrelationships that exist between them and genetic basis for their evolution.
 Furthermore, special attention will be given to the local organisms, places and living systems of British Columbia and the Metro Vancouver region.